 - Bid range axis (bottom): The amount of each bid, grouped into ranges.
 The bars in the chart are arranged along this axis and demonstrate which bid ranges accounted for more bids.

-- Revenue axis (right): The earned revenue associated with each bid range, represented by a line in the chart.
+- Revenue axis (right): The earned net revenue associated with each bid range, represented by a line in the chart.

 Not all bids will become impressions and generate revenue.
 This may lead to some minor discrepancies between the amount of potential revenue represented by winning bids and the actual earned revenue from impressions.